 Currently, the Forward, Backward, and posterior decoding calculations at this step are not memory efficient.
-They calculate matrices requiring roughly 36ML bytes, where M is the profile length and Lis the length of the envelope subsequence.
-Usually in hmmsearch and It's also possible (though rare) for stochastic clustering to identify no envelopes in the region.

-hmmscan, profiles and envelopes are small enough that this is not a problem.
+They calculate matrices requiring roughly 36ML bytes, where M is the profile length and L is the length of the envelope subsequence.
+Usually in hmmsearch and hmmscan, profiles and envelopes are small enough that this is not a problem.
 For example, a typical Pfam domain model is about 200 residues long, matching to individual target envelopes of about 200 residues each; this requires about 1.4 MB of memory in MEA alignment.
 However, in phmmer and jackhmmer programs, it's often going to be the case that you're aligning an entire query sequence to an entire target sequence in a single unresolved "domain" alignment.
 If this is titin (about 40,000 residues), it would require 57.6 GB of RAM.
 For this reason, currently, phmmer and jackhmmer can only handle query sequences of up to a few thousand residues.
-If you see a "fatal exception" error complaining about failure of a large memory allocation, you're almost certainly seeing a prohibitive memory requirement at this stage.
+If you see a "fatal exception" error complaining about failure of a large memory allocation, you're almost certainly seeing a prohibitive memory requirement at this stage.4